open/close all folders

 - Long-Haired Pretty Boy: Initially a shorter haired girl before the Unsettling Gender Reveal.

-- Love Redeems: His love for Jolyne ultimately causes him to clean up his act.
+- Love Redeems: His love for Jolyne and the impact of F.F.'s Heroic Sacrifice ultimately causes him to clean up his act.

 - Mr. Fanservice: His mesh shirt exposes his muscular body.